Pylons/pyramid/docs/narr/project.rst

 ``views.py``
 ~~~~~~~~~~~~

-Much of the heavy lifting in a ``repoze.bfg`` application comes in the
+Much of the heavy lifting in a :mod:`repoze.bfg` application comes in
-views.
-Views are the bridge between the content in the model, and the
+the views.
+Views are the bridge between the content in the model, and
-HTML given back to the browser.
+the HTML given back to the browser.

 .. literalinclude:: myproject/myproject/views.py
    :linenos: